krad/morsel/README.md

 morsel is a library for creating streaming audio/video assets.

-It can produce a series of fragmented mp4 files with HLS and DASH playlists.
+It can produce a series of fragmented mp4 files with HLS playlists.

 It is compatible with Linux, macOS, iOS, and tvOS.

+Supported playlist types:
+   * VOD (Video On Demand) Basic
+   * Event Basic
+   * Live (Sliding Window)